0x736e6f776f776c/scripts/Tor Scripts/README.md

 # Tor Scripts
-A collection of shell and bash scripts to interact with Tor on Linux, written by TechSnowOwl.
+A collection of shell and bash scripts to interact with Tor on Linux, written by 0x736e6f776f776c.

 ## Mandatory prerequisites and information for all scripts
 - First of all, make sure you've researched how to use Tor safely.